ecmwf/open-ecpds/Options.md

 ### incoming.maxBytesPerSecForOutput
 Allow capping the transfer rate for uploads via the data portal.

+### incoming.maxDownloadBytes
+Define the maximum number of bytes that can be downloaded (pulled) from this destination within the rolling time window defined by "incoming.downloadPeriod".
+If the limit is reached, new download connections from this destination will be refused.
+If not set, the quota is disabled.

+### incoming.maxUploadBytes
+Define the maximum number of bytes that can be uploaded (pushed) to this destination within the rolling time window defined by "incoming.uploadPeriod".
+If the limit is reached, new upload connections to this destination will be refused.
+If not set, the quota is disabled.

 ### incoming.metadata
 Enable the specification of metadata for a file uploaded by a user through the data portal.
 Use placeholders like "$date", "$timestamp", "$destination", "$target", "$original", and "$timefile" within the metadata, which will be substituted by their respective values.